YabTek/CODSOFT/README.md

 # CODSOFT
-This is a simple landing page
+This is a simple landing page----->>
 skills: html,css